vitabaks/postgresql_cluster/README.md

 Overloaded (highload) database clusters may require the installation of the etcd cluster on dedicated servers, separate from the database servers.

+- **Placement of cluster members in different data centers**:

+If you’d prefer a cross-data center setup, where the replicating databases are located in different data centers, etcd member placement becomes critical.

+There are quite a lot of things to consider if you want to create a really robust etcd cluster, but there is one rule: *do not placing all etcd members in your primary data center*.
+See some [examples](https://www.cybertec-postgresql.com/en/introduction-and-how-to-etcd-clusters-for-patroni/).

 ---

 ## Quick start